Battle of the Gulf of Cadiz (1604)

-The Battle of the Gulf of Cádiz was a naval action which occurred on 7 August 1604, during the last days of the Anglo-Spanish War (1585–1604).
-The battle took place when a flotilla of two galleons commanded by Antonio de Oquendo engaged two English privateers who were plundering shipping lanes and villages around the Gulf of Cádiz.
+The Battle of the Gulf of Cádiz was a naval action which occurred on 7 August 1604.
+The battle took place when a flotilla of two galleons commanded by Antonio de Oquendo engaged two English corsairs in the service of the Barbary States who were plundering shipping lanes and villages from Galicia to the Gulf of Cádiz.
 One of the English ships was captured and the other damaged.
-Oquendo's action off Cádiz is notable for having been fought just 21 days before the signing of the Treaty of London, which ended the protracted war between England and Spain.
+Oquendo's action off Cádiz was fought days before the signing of the Treaty of London, which ended the protracted war between England and Spain.

-Spanish squadron at Lisbon
+Background

+English privateering had seized in June 1603 after Elizabeth I had died, one year prior to the conclusion of the war.
+The new King, James I forbade privateering due to peace negotiations with Spain to end the long and ongoing Anglo-Spanish War.
+As a result, many former Elizabethan Sea Dogs either joined the Dutch cause or sought employment in the Barbary States attacking European merchant shipping.
+Negotiations between the Spanish and the English crowns to end the war were still dragging on in London into the following year.

 In early 1604, 27-year-old Spanish officer Antonio de Oquendo was appointed commander of a two-galleon flotilla based at Lisbon by his superior, Luis Fajardo, Captain General of the Spanish Ocean Fleet.
-Antonio was the son of Miguel de Oquendo, a fleet commander who died in October 1588 when his ship foundered off Pasajes, while coming back from the ill-fated campaign of the Armada Invencible.
-The goal of Oquendo’s small unit was to fight the Dutch, English, and Moroccan privateers which threatened the shipping lanes along the western Atlantic coast of Spain and Portugal.
+Antonio was the son of Miguel de Oquendo, a fleet commander who died in October 1588 when his ship foundered off Pasajes, while coming back from the ill-fated campaign of the Spanish Armada.
+The goal of Oquendo's small unit was to fight the Dutch, English, and Barbary corsairs which threatened the shipping lanes along the western Atlantic coast of Spain and Portugal.
 The squadron was made of the flagship Delfín de Escocia and the slightly smaller Dobladilla.

-In July 1604, sea-traders and inhabitants from villages on the coast of Portugal and Andalusia reported a series of looting raids and attacks on shipping carried out by two privateers.
-The privateer flagship was a 500-ton vessel while the smaller warship was described as a fusta.
-Oquendo’s squadron departed from Lisbon on 15 July in search of the enemy.
+In July, sea-traders and inhabitants from villages on the Atlantic coast of Portugal and Andalusia reported a series of looting raids and attacks on shipping carried out by two vessels.
+The flagship was a 500-ton vessel while the smaller warship was described as a fusta.
+Oquendo's squadron departed from Lisbon on 15 July in search of the enemy.
+The orders of Fajardo were to avoid conflict with English ships, given the ongoing peace negotiations in London, unless they showed hostile intentions.